WXGopher/gopher-notes/random_dev_tricks.md

-## Copy and paste programming from Stackoverflow
+## Copy-and-paste programming from Stackoverflow

 Find and replace a string in multiple files using `find` and `sed` (note the trailing `\;`):